OCA/l10n-brazil/l10n_br_dere/readme/USAGE.md

 1. Create a monthly declaration (`perApur` = `YYYY-MM`).
 2. Generate table events: D-1001 then D-1011.
-Send them in their own batch.
+The stored XML stays unsigned.
+   Sending signs each event (XML-DSig RSA-SHA256) and posts one type per batch.
 3. After the D-9001 receipt, generate the trial balance (D-1101) from posted `account.move.line` records.
 4. Close the period with D-1199 (`tpOper` inclusion only).
 Send periodics in a